pontshoseanego96-max/Bright-CoffeeShop/README.md

 # Bright Coffee Shop
-This project demonstrate a complete data analytica workflow from planning and cleaning to visualization and presentation .
+This project demonstrate a complete data analytic workflow from planning and cleaning to visualization and presentation .

 TOOLS
 MIRO - Project Planning, brainstoming  and workflow mapping